 Book this train at the Romanian Railways website bileteinternationale.cfrcalatori.ro

 Booking usually opens 90 days ahead.
 Click EN top right for English.
 For Bucharest enter Bucuresti.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 You can also buy tickets at the Hungarian Railways website www.mavcsoport.hu, see my advice for using itBooking opens 60 days ahead.
 For Bucharest, type Bucuresti.
 You show the ticket on the MAV app on your phone.